 Zinc is an essential mineral that is needed for the body to heal wounds.
 If you are deficient in zinc, your body will not be able to heal wounds as well.
 For this reason, it is important to include foods high in zinc in your diet.

 Zinc benefits your immune system by keeping your cells healthy.
 It is important to have a strong immune system to fight off illness and disease.
 Zinc foods helps repair damaged tissue and heal wounds.
 If you are not getting enough zinc, it can lead to a number of health issues such as acne, hair loss, low immunity, and poor wound healing.
 Without it, your body cannot fight off bacteria.

 Zinc aids in the production of collagen, which is a key component in skin health.
 It also helps the body produce sebum, which is an oil that keeps your skin moisturized.
 With less sebum, your skin will experience dryness and this can lead to wrinkles.
 Zinc rich foods can help you get enough zinc so that your skin stays healthy and looks clear.

 It speeds up metabolism

 Having a zinc-rich diet can increase your metabolism by about 21 percent, which can help you lose weight more quickly because there is less fat stored in the body.
 Zinc is also used as a co-factor for an enzyme that helps in the metabolism of proteins and carbohydrates.
 This boosts your metabolism and can help you burn more calories.

 Zinc is a mineral that helps support the immune system, boosts mood and even supports healthy skin.
 It’s also an essential nutrient that can be difficult to get enough of, because many zinc-rich foods are high in fat.
-Adding these ten foods to your diet can help you get more zinc in your diet.
+Adding these ten zinc foods to your diet will help you get more zinc in your diet.

 Zinc Rich Foods Infographics